Sad Woman, Happy Coffee

 Oh, and that "sleek little number" I picked out to replace everything?

-In my brain fog, I re-purchased the exact same machine we had before.
+In my fog, I re-purchased the exact same machine we had before.

 The one I was so glad had died and thought I was upgrading from.
-Turns out my husband, loyalist to both drip pots and cheap coffee, was right all along.
+It turns out that my husband, loyalist to both drip pots and budget coffee, was right all along.

 I’ll never say it out loud.
 But he knows.